V-Sekai/godot/modules/robust_skin_weight_transfer/README.md

 Chev — Today

-you can use the index of the triangle to look up other informations it's the backend of robust weight transfer. trying to port it from python to c++
+you can use the index of the triangle to look up other information it's the backend of robust weight transfer. trying to port it from python to c++

 janie bean — Today